jaejun-yoo/wct2_trainer/README.md

 ## Wavelet PhotoRealistic Style Transfer

 ## Note from the author
 This is for providing the training code of wavelet encoder and decoder.
 I found this version from my old disk so I am not sure this is the final version that I used for the paper.
 However, I think the `trainer_jjy.py` would be helpful for those who want to train the wave encoder and decoder.
-(You should modify the main.py if you want to use the full framework since there are some auxiliary headers and codes that I had to include when I was using the NSML GPU resource scheduler of NAVER-this code won't work as it is if you try to run it without modification.
+You must modify the main.py if you want to use the full framework since there are some auxiliary headers and codes that I had to include when I was using the NSML GPU resource scheduler of NAVER-this code won't work as it is if you try to run it without modification.

 ### Train
 ```.bash